 When doing your research into which trampoline is right for your family, make sure that a premium quality safety net is at the top of your list of must-haves.
 Here's what to look for:

 If you're going to hit the hard poles that are holding up the net while you bounce, there isn't much point in having an enclosure!
 Nets should either feature thick reinforcement strips around the middle of the net to hold the weight of the jumper up or poles that bend away from the enclosure itself.

 The benefit to these Vuly-pioneered curved poles is that they allow the net to be supportive enough to catch falling bouncers, but not so taut that colliding with it hurts.

-The actual enclosure material should not only be durable and soft on young skin, but also UV and water-resistant for our rough climate.
-Polyethylene or premium terylene – which has been knotted so that the gaps are too small for little digits to get caught – make the best netting.
+The actual enclosure material should not only be durable and soft on young skin but also UV and water-resistant for our rough climate.
+Polyethylene or premium terylene – which has been knotted so that the gaps are too small for little digits to get caught – makes the best netting.

 At least 1.8 m of net height (the Vuly standard) is also essential to make sure that even tall bouncers can't vault over the edge.
 Attached netting must always completely isolate the bouncer from springs and frame contact points – not just for the user's safety, but for those supervising as well.

 Some trampoline nets use only Velcro or a stitched-on zip to seal their enclosure doors, which are not guaranteed to stay closed or maintain their integrity if the user lands atop them.